Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Introduction

 Accurate estimation of free-energy differences is pivotal in numerous scientific disciplines, including chemistry, biology, and materials science.
 These estimations are essential for understanding molecular interactions, reaction mechanisms, and phase transitions \cite{gao2006mechanisms, mobley2017predicting, agarwal2021free}.
 The main methodologies to estimate free-energy differences are rooted in statistical mechanics including free-energy perturbation and thermodynamic integration (TI).
 They estimate the ratio of partition functions of the two ensembles, typically sampling the two conformational ensembles via Monte Carlo or molecular dynamics simulations.
 Because of typically poor overlap between distributions, intermediate simulations are required to help interpolate the two end points.
 The exact pathway connecting the two ensembles can be chosen freely, because the free energy is a state function.
 The chosen interpolation is often unphysical, resulting in a so-called \emph{alchemical transformation}.
 The necessity to sample intermediate Hamiltonians leads to significant computational expense \cite{chipot2007free, mey2020best}.

-Machine learning---in particular generative models---is rapidly transforming how we model molecular systems \cite{sanchez2018inverse, hermann2020deep, noe2020machine, fedik2022extending}.
-Recently, normalizing flows have been proposed for sampling in the context of statistical physics \cite{nicoli2020asymptotically}, quantum field theory \cite{albergo2019flow}, and molecules \cite{noe2019boltzmann}.
-Flow-based approaches are attractive as they represent exact probability densities that can be used for unbiased estimation of observables when combined with importance sampling to correct for the mismatch between the learnt and target densities.
-Flow-based methods have been proposed as a means to compute free-energy differences \cite{noe2019boltzmann, wirnsberger2020targeted}.
-However, flows also present challenges: coupling flows \cite{dinh2016density} are cumbersome to work with when one needs to encode physical bias in the architecture, and continuous flows \cite{chen2018neural} suffer from the cost of computing the divergence of the model.
+Machine learning---in particular generative models---is rapidly transforming how we model molecular systems \cite{sanchez2018inverse, noe2020machine, fedik2022extending}.
+Normalizing flows have been proposed for sampling in the context of statistical physics \cite{nicoli2020asymptotically}, lattice quantum field theory \cite{albergo2019flow}, and molecules \cite{noe2019boltzmann}.
+Flow-based approaches are attractive as they represent exact probability densities that can be used for unbiased estimation of observables when combined with importance sampling to correct for the mismatch between the learnt and target densities. \citet{invernizzi_skipping} have revisited parallel tempering by a learned flow map to increase phase-space overlap.
+Flow-based approaches have also been extended to estimate free energy differences via ML-enhanced free energy perturbation \cite{wirnsberger2020targeted} and generalized to different thermodynamical ensembles \cite{Wirnsberger_2023}.
+Flows, however, also present challenges: coupling flows \cite{dinh2016density} are cumbersome to work with when one needs to encode physical bias in the architecture, and continuous flows \cite{chen2018neural} suffer from the cost of divergence computations.

 In this work, we instead propose to use denoising diffusion models (DDMs) \cite{sohl2015deep, ho2020denoising} to estimate free-energy differences.
 To this end, we assign our data and latent distributions to the \emph{interacting} and \emph{non-interacting} Hamiltonians, respectively.
 We then train a time-dependent, interpolating potential $U_t^\theta$ between the potentials of the target, $U_0$, and the prior, $U_1$, along the finite-time interval of the DDM.
-We match the force exerted by the potential to the Hyv\"arinen score of the DDM
+We match the force exerted by the potential to the (Stein) score \cite{liu2016kernelized} of the DDM

 This parametrization of the score, while limiting its expressivity, will easily allow us to compute time derivatives of the energy---a critical component to perform TI along the diffusion process.
 The TI calculation efficiently estimates the ratio of partition function of turning on the interactions of the Hamiltonian.
 However, because we can analytically calculate the partition function of the non-interacting system as well, our methodology yields the partition function of the target Hamiltonian.
 We call our method Neural TI.